NilsBrause/waylandpp/README.md

 # Building

 To build the library, execute scons in the root directory of the repository.
-The example program is build automatically afterwards.
-To run the example program, use the following command:
+You can install it with "scons install".

+To build the example programs, execute scons in the example directory.
+If you did not install the library earlier, use the following commands to run the example programs from the root directory of the repository:

+    $ LD_LIBRARY_PATH=src example/opengles
-    $ LD_LIBRARY_PATH=src example/test
+    $ LD_LIBRARY_PATH=src example/shm

 Make sure you have a Wayland compositor running.

-To build the documentation, execute doxygen in thr root directory of the repository.
+To build the documentation, execute doxygen in the root directory of the repository.
 The resulting documentation can then be found in the "doc" directory.